 In 2013, HPA established an Educational Technology Committee to explore current best practices in schools with regard to how, when, and why students use devices to enhance their learning.
-Based on their extensive research, our educational team decided that HPA will become a Bring Your Own Device (BYOD) school for grades 6-12 beginning August 2016.
-The school made its formal announcement about this new initiative on December 4, 2015.
+Based on their extensive research, HPA has become a Bring Your Own Device (BYOD) school for grades 6-12.

 Here is what you need to know to ensure your child is ready for BYOD this fall:

 What is BYOD?